 Still, even puppies with the habit of relieving themselves in undesirable places can be trained in the correct procedure.

 The reason why crate training is so effective is that it applies the principle of action and outcome.
-This is the conditioning that achieves results because it is behavioral instruction that a dog can relate to by natural instinct.
+This is the conditioning that achieves results because it is behavioral instruction that a dog can instinctively relate to.

 This is also why a proper routine is so important during this training.
 A routine enables the puppy to grow in its understanding of the expectations that you have.

 Remember that from a young age, a dog learns the difference between what is expected in terms of good behavior and what it should shun or avoid, based on your actions and reactions.
 In effect, you lay the foundation and provide the guidelines on what is good, acceptable and proper behavior and what should be avoided.

 Avoid expressing anger or frustration when your puppy slips up and does something wrong.
 Communicate your appreciation for the puppy whenever it follows protocol and does something in the proper manner.
 This can be with praise, treats or toys.

 Alternatively, you could also express affection or reward by playing with the puppy or taking it out for extended walks.
 If you give the puppy such treatment for example, whenever it relieves itself in the compound instead of the crate, it will instinctively learn to associate and recognize these as direct outcomes of acceptable behaviour.

 Do not allow the puppy to remain in the crate for too long because it will begin to adopt the wrong view and make an incorrect conclusion about what the crate is for.
 This can set back the training process by several weeks.

 Again, if your puppy is less than two months old, limit the time spent in the crate to the one-hour maximum.
 The puppy will not be able to hold its bladder for a long time and will eventually relieve itself in the crate.